willie68/go_mapproxy/README.md

 caching:
   active: true
   path: ./tilecache
-  maxage: 2160 # in hours, 90 days = 2160
+  maxage: 168 # in hours, 7d * 24h = 168h
 ```

 `active`: set to true to activate tile caching

-`path`: path where the gomapproxy can store tiles.
+`path`: path where the `gomapproxy` can store tiles.
 (Keep in mind how much storage you may need.)
 `maxage`: setting the maximal age of tiles in hours.
-If a tile is older, the background process will automatically delete this tile.
+If a tile is older, the background process will automatically delete this tile and the app logic will no loger distribute this tile.

 Second [optional]: if a provider should not be cached, use the nocache option